ynuo-o/copy-of-work/README.md

 This project reinforced that classical image processing — without any machine learning — is both powerful and fully interpretable.
 Every output produced can be explained step by step using concepts from the course labs: Lab 2 (colour spaces), Lab 3 (edge detection, histogram operations), Lab 4 (morphology), Lab 5 (Mean-Shift).
 That interpretability is something neural style transfer cannot offer.
 The project also gave me a much better intuition for when each technique is appropriate: morphological opening before segmentation, Mean-Shift before Canny, contrast stretching after quantisation — the ordering of steps matters as much as the steps themselves.

----

----

-# Part 3 — [Teammate A's Styles]

-*Implemented by [Teammate A].
-Please add your How to Run, pipeline description, evidence, evaluation, and personal statement here.*

----

----

-# Part 4 — [Teammate B's Styles]

-*Implemented by [Teammate B].
-Please add your How to Run, pipeline description, evidence, evaluation, and personal statement here.*